 Click to download – EYFS framework – March 2021

 - communication and language

 - understanding the world

 - expressive arts and design

 The Early Years Foundation Stage states that children’s play reflects their wide ranging and varied interests and preoccupations.
+Play is essential for children’s development, building their confidence as they learn to explore, relate to others, set their own goals and solve problems.
+Children learn by leading their own play, and by taking part in play which is guided by adults.
 In their play children learn at their highest level.
 Play with peers is important for children’s development.
 Children learn best through physical and mental challenges.
 Active learning involves other people, objects, ideas and events that engage and involve children for sustained periods.

 In the Foundation Stage room there is a backdrop to learning which is changed each half term which incorporates children’s interests and surrounding environments i.e. seasons.
 The backdrop to learning includes a variety of planned activities – for indoors, outdoors, adult initiated and child initiated, to support all areas of learning and development.
 Each child has an individual profile maintained on ‘Tapestry’.
 For more information see below…